simonmellows/qsx-data-parser/README.md

 # QSX Data Parser

+## Latest version now works with Control Concepts' v1.3 modules

 This SIMPL Sharp module reads in a CSV-formatted Lutron QSX Integration report from a processor and parses the data to output Hrefs and label info associated with the Lutron components.

-SIMPL Windows demo program included with modified CCI modules to accept serial signal Hrefs rather than parameters.
+SIMPL Windows demo program included with modified Control Concepts modules to accept serial signal Hrefs rather than parameters.

-Currently the only compatible CCI modules are:
+Currently the only compatible Control Concepts v1.3 modules are:
 - Zone control
-- Button control
-- LED control
+- Keypad control
 - Area control
 - Shading control